markadamfoster/markadamfoster/src/pages/aws-lambda-watermarker/index.md

   - Coding
 ---

+> ⚠️ Update on Apr 21, 2020 - Unfortunately, this code is no longer working.
+The watermarker function is based on the `gm` library, which only works out-of-the-box with Node 8.x and earlier, which is no longer supported on AWS Lambda.
+My plan is to update my forked version of `lambda-watermark` to use the `sharp` library instead of `gm`.
+I'll write an update once it's ready.
+I'm leaving the original post below for reference.

 Hello friends!
 The other day I solved an interesting problem in an interesting way, and wanted to document the process just in case it can help anyone else.

 ## The Problem